xiaoyaos/router/README.md

 ## Migrating to 7 / Logoran 1

-- The API has changed to match the new promise-based middleware signature of logoran 2.
+- The API has changed to match the new promise-based middleware signature of logoran.
 See the
   [logoran 1.x readme](https://github.com/logoran/logoran/tree/1.0.0) for more
   information.
 - Middleware is now always run in the order declared by `.use()` (or `.get()`,